JP Morgan Maintains BILL Holdings (BILL) Overweight Recommendation

 What is the Fund Sentiment?

-There are 927 funds or institutions reporting positions in BILL Holdings.
-This is a decrease of 32 owner(s) or 3.34% in the last quarter.
-Average portfolio weight of all funds dedicated to BILL is 0.45%, a decrease of 5.12%.
-Total shares owned by institutions decreased in the last three months by 1.96% to 125,531K shares.
-The put/call ratio of BILL is 1.11, indicating a bearish outlook.
+There are 915 funds or institutions reporting positions in BILL Holdings.
+This is a decrease of 43 owner(s) or 4.49% in the last quarter.
+Average portfolio weight of all funds dedicated to BILL is 0.45%, a decrease of 3.88%.
+Total shares owned by institutions decreased in the last three months by 0.29% to 127,652K shares.
+The put/call ratio of BILL is 0.65, indicating a bullish outlook.

 What are Other Shareholders Doing?

 Price T Rowe Associates holds 12,538K shares representing 11.80% ownership of the company.
 In it's prior filing, the firm reported owning 12,748K shares, representing a decrease of 1.67%.
-The firm increased its portfolio allocation in BILL by 31.83% over the last quarter.
+The firm decreased its portfolio allocation in BILL by 41.88% over the last quarter.

 PRNHX - T. Rowe Price New Horizons Fund holds 6,422K shares representing 6.04% ownership of the company.
 In it's prior filing, the firm reported owning 5,702K shares, representing an increase of 11.20%.
 The firm decreased its portfolio allocation in BILL by 20.75% over the last quarter.